tupini07/Movie-QA-Bot/README.md

 This repository contains the code to run, build and evaluate the bot, and an accompaigning report that can be seen [here](https://github.com/tupini07/Movie-QA-Bot/blob/master/report/report.pdf).

-If you want to see an example conversation with the bot you can see the "[Example of an actual conversation with the bot](#example-of-an-actual-conversation-with-the-bot)" section later on in this readme.
+If you want to see an example conversation with the bot you can see the demo videos above or the "[Example of an actual conversation with the bot](#example-of-an-actual-conversation-with-the-bot)" section later on in this readme.

 # What kind of questions can the bot answer?